open-o11y/aws-o11y-good-practices/docs/dimensions.md

 ## Analytics

-An umbrella term for all kinds of signal destinations including long term storage and graphical interfaces that let you consume signals.
+Analytics is an umbrella term for all kinds of signal destinations including long term storage and graphical interfaces that let you consume signals.
 As a developer, you want access to an UI or an API that allows you to discover, look up, and correlate signals to troubleshoot your service.
 In an infrastructure or platform